 If you are holidaying in your motorhome or caravan, you may not want the expense of a satellite dish and the subsequent ongoing costs of maintaining a subscription tv service.
 If you are overwintering, heading off on a long motorhome tour of Europe or living in your motorhome, and happy to have some one-off and ongoing costs, then there are a number options for getting and watching tv in your motorhome or caravan.

 You will find an array of screen sizes, types and options including flip-down, wide-screen, ability to record, one button tuning, ultra slim, with built- in DVD and so on.
-The ideal type and size is probably around a 19 or 22 inch HDR (HD ready) tv.
+The ideal type and size is probably around a 19 or 22 inch 12v tv.
 Any larger and it will crowd your small living space.
-Any smaller and you’ll be squinting to see!
+Any smaller and you may be squinting to see, unless you’re in a small van.

 The sound quality can vary between makes and models and some manufacturers also make sound bars.
 If you want more oomph without the price, you could connect to a bluetooth speaker like this Which? choice Sony water resistant portable bluetooth speaker (and its tiny!).

-Motorhome and caravan tv’s have been designed with motorhome and caravan layouts in mind.
+Motorhome and camper tvs have been designed with small and awkward layouts in mind.
 Consider where and how you will install your tv for the best wide viewing angles, sound and wiring for power.
-You may need a specialised locking bracket like this one.
-Some people dismount their tv’s for travelling.
+You may need a specialised locking bracket like this one but some people dismount their tvs for travelling.

 TV via a Smart TV

-You will need to connect your smart tv to a wifi network so will require a wifi set-up in your motorhome, you can find out more about this here.
+You will need to connect your smart tv to a wifi network so will require a wifi set-up in your motorhome or camper van, you can find out more about this here.

 TV via a Roof Mounted Satellite Dish

 Many new motorhomes and caravans will have the option to come fitted with a roof-mounted satellite dish.
-Satellite dish options vary in make, size and type.
+Satellite dishes vary in make, size and type.
 Some will operate from your 12v system with a quick press of a button inside your motorhome to lift the dish up and down, and some will require hand-cranking.
-Some will self-seek the correct satellite signal according to your selection.
-The larger ones will give you a better range, with 85cm getting you tv well into southern Spain.
+A self seeking satellite dish will find the correct satellite signal according to your selection.
+The larger ones will give you a better range, with 85cm dish giving you satellite tv across much of Europe.

-You need a digital receiver to enable you to watch satellite tv; some are integral to your tv and some are mounted in your van.
+You need a digital receiver to enable you to watch satellite tv in your motorhome; some receivers are integral to your tv and some are mounted in your van.
 Most separate receivers will need some sort of a card, usually linked to a subscription service, although do research this as technology moves at a fast pace.

 TV via a Portable Satellite Dish